Installing LMDE 7 (Gigi) with full disk encryption using RAID1 (mdadm), LUKS2, LVM2, UKI, systemd-boot, and USB unlock

 MDADM - Multiple Disk and Device Management

-1. Save the name of the RAID array to a variable:
+1. Save the name of the RAID array in a variable:

 MDADM lsblk